Lumpia Recipe (Filipino Springrolls)

 Fold the bottom corner upwards to cover filling, then fold the left and right-hand corners to the center.

-To finish, tightly roll upwards, making sure to keep the lumpia tight and cylindrical so it doesn’t unravel.
-At about 1-2 inches from the top, spread a small amount of the cornstarch slurry mixture to help seal the lumpia.
+To finish, tightly roll upwards, making sure to keep the springroll tight and cylindrical so it doesn’t unravel.
+At about 1-2 inches from the top, spread a small amount of the cornstarch slurry mixture to help seal it.

 Continue this same process for the rest of the remaining filling.

-• Deep fry the lumpia in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden4 .
+• Deep fry in batches for about 5-6 minutes, or until the filling is fully cooked-through and the outside is golden.

 • Let cool on a wire rack.
 Serve warm.